Asbestos in Navy Ships

 Inhaled asbestos fibers lodge in tissues in the respiratory system.
 Over time, this causes damage and may result in illnesses like asbestosis, mesothelioma, or lung cancer.

-Where Was Asbestos Used on Navy Ships?
+Where Were Asbestos-Containing Materials on Navy Ships?

 Asbestos was used extensively throughout all types of Navy ships for about thirty to forty years.
 It could be found in nearly every part of the ship to insulate and prevent the spread of fire.